Dina Bolokan, Anukriti Dixit, Melina Rutishauser, Julia Wartmann (ed.)

 The book series “Gender Issues” unites theoretical and empirical work in the field of Gender Studies in the humanities and the social sciences.
 The series is open to different disciplines and languages.
 It may thus be understood as bridging the gap between different research sensibilities and language cultures.

 The series “Gender Issues” is edited by the Swiss Association for Gender Studies.
-The series is peer-reviewed and open-access.
+The publications in the series are subjected to an independent peer review process and are published open access.

 Direction